 The "shale revolution" is moving the United States closer to energy independence than we've ever been.
 Oil and gas is a vital industry to Kentucky's economy.
-Kentucky's current regulatory requirements for oil and gas strikes the proper balance between the responsible development of our state's resources and environmental protection.
-Kentucky should strive to maintain a favorable climate for investment in its oil and gas sector
+Kentucky's current regulatory requirements for oil and gas strike the proper balance between the responsible development of our state's resources and environmental protection.
+Kentucky should strive to maintain a favorable climate for investment in its oil and gas sector.

 The EPA's actions are resulting in overly stringent requirements that will significantly impact businesses, the economy and regulatory agencies in the Commonwealth.
-It is imperative the General Assembly and administrative offices of Kentucky weigh in on the federal rulemaking processes and use their influence to impact the outcome of these regulatory programs.
+It is imperative the General Assembly and administrative offices of Kentucky, including the Energy and Environment Cabinet, continue to weigh in on the federal rulemaking processes and use their influence to impact the outcome of these regulatory programs.